npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

 Look for uses of isSessionStarted.
 The only calls are accessors in the checks.
 Therefore, the value never changes, and is always false.
 The checks are dead code, because we have replaced the use of the boolean property with subtyping.

 * Delete the check statements
 * Safe-Delete the isSessionStarted constructor parameter

 Run the tests.
 They pass.
 COMMIT!

 Review the class... now we have methods that return the abstract SessionSignup type.
 We can make the code express the state transitions explicitly in the type system be declaring the methods to return the concrete type (or letting Kotlin infer the result type).

 * ASIDE: I prefer to explicitly declare the result type I want.
-It might (I've never benchmarked it) make compilation faster.
 * Declare the result of sessionStarted() as Closed, and of signUp & cancelSignUp as Open

 Run the tests.
 They pass.
 COMMIT!